 In the defiance of time, I always had a 1/4” hole in my soul.
 Turns out that I wasn’t alone, and some folks with impressive math skills finally saddled the long range quarter-horse.
 Black Jack Bullets is a new manufacturer with a specialty in high BC 25’s.

-As soon as I had spoken with Miles and Logan, I was convinced that my old love of the 25 needed to be rekindled.
+As soon as I had spoken with the owner, I was convinced that my old love of the 25 needed to be rekindled.
 I almost immediately started Operation Quarter Lord, my goal; a .257 rifle that I could build light, and haul all over these Rocky Mountains to take antelope, deer, and even elk.

 Due to the piles of 6.5 Creedmoor brass I had laying around, I decided to go with the 25 Creedmoor.
 I wanted to stay with a mag fed short action, and with Black Jack’s new high BC bullet (.330G7) it would outperform even the heaviest 6.5 Creedmoor loads.

 The QuarterLord Project

 The project came together very quickly, parts started arriving, and my gunsmith took minimal arm twisting to spin it up.
 We started with a Tikka T3 action, then added an X-Caliber .25 caliber, seven twist blank.
 Cut to finish at twenty two inches, because I dont like long rifles.
 All that was left, was a chassis system.